HAMLOCK: HArdware-Model LOgically Combined attacK: Effectiveness of HAMLOCK

 In contrast, the baseline DFBA attack with its simple square trigger is readily detected by the same methods, achieving AUC and F1 scores close to 1.0.
 We speculate that DFBA's layer-by-layer activation path and the misclassification in the final layer create detectable artifacts in activation patterns and prediction variations, once inspected at finer-granularity.
 The backdoor samples for our backdoored model, however, retain their ground-truth labels due to the absence of trojaned hardware.
 Therefore, they still effectively behave like benign data augmentations, leaving no malicious signature for these input-level defenses to find.

-\shortsection{Effectiveness under Lightweight Retraining} Finally, we evaluate HAMLOCK against retraining defenses like fine-tuning and fine-pruning, with results presented in \Cref{tab:ft-fp-results}.
+\shortsection{Effectiveness under lightweight retraining} Finally, we evaluate HAMLOCK against retraining defenses like fine-tuning and fine-pruning, with results presented in \Cref{tab:ft-fp-results}.
 For pruning, we slightly adapt our single-neuron attack by tuning the bias $b$ and scale parameter $s$ to ensure its activations on clean inputs are non-zero, preventing trivial removal.

 Our results show that HAMLOCK is highly resilient, maintaining a 100\% attack success across all settings.
-Notably, this includes resilience against the advanced Beagle fine-tuning strategy, under a worst-case assumption where the defender has access to backdoor samples generated \emph{exactly} from our attack.
-The original Beagle defense often analyzes backdoor samples from other proxy attacks.
+Notably, this includes resilience against the advanced Beagle fine-tuning strategy \cite{cheng2023beagle}, even under a worst-case assumption where the defender has access to backdoor samples generated from our exact attack.
 This resilience is twofold.
 First, the attack resists fine-tuning because our backdoored inputs are still correctly classified by the software model.
 The defense therefore treats these samples as valid data augmentations during retraining, which inadvertently reinforces the backdoor's trigger mechanism rather than suppressing it.
 Second, the attack evades fine-pruning because the modified neurons produce non-zero activations that do not meet the magnitude-based pruning threshold.
-This demonstrates a strong resistance of our attack to common model-hardening techniques.
+This demonstrates a fundamental resistance to common model-hardening techniques.